rjguzman42/youtube-video-launcher/README.md

     }
 }
 ```

-Retreive the tap by completing the closure function in another view/controller:
+Retreive the tap by completing the closure function in another view/controller...make sure to avoid possible reference cycles by including a [weak self]:
 ```
 youtubeVideoLargeView.videoPressed = {[weak self] selectedVideos, touchPoint, thumbnailImage in
     if self != nil {